 Click Here for tab for Amazing Grace by John Newton

-You are probably already familiar with the classic Christian Hymn from way back in the 1700s, of which the original text is credited to John Newton.
-Over the years (centuries in fact) it’s been able to retain a degree of popularity and relevance through numerous re-recording and uses in popular media.
-And it’s estimated that the song is performed about 10 million times annually which is a feat few songs will ever get to achieve.
+You’re probably already familiar with the classic Christian hymn from way back in the 1700s, the original text for which is credited to John Newton.
+Over the years (centuries in fact), it’s been able to retain a degree of popularity and relevance through numerous re-recordings and uses in popular media.
+It’s estimated that the song is performed about 10 million times annually, a feat few songs will ever achieve.

 The one thing that generally stays consistent from recording to recording of this classic tune is the primary melody.
-This can sometimes be a little challenging to play in 3/4 if there’s no kind of percussion section to support you, but in these scenarios we recommend taking a look at the bar and seeing what note lines up with 1 count, you can use that as an ‘anchor’ of sorts to help keep you in time.
+This can sometimes be a little challenging to play in 3/4 if there’s no percussion section to support you.
+In these scenarios, we recommend taking a look at the bar and seeing what note lines up with 1 count.
+You can use that as an anchor of sorts to help keep you in time.

 America by Simon & Garfunkel